 Marjory Stoneman Douglas And The River Of Grass

 Florida’s Everglades are an iconic part of Florida’s tourist attractions.
-The Everglades has gained many nicknames from Florida locals and different folks around the world.
+Over the years the Everglades has gained many nicknames from Florida locals and different folks around the world.
 One of the Everglade’s most famous names is “The River Of Grass”.
+You will most likely hear a few people referring to it by this name.
 Where did this nickname come from?
 Learn more in this post from the Airboat Rides Fort Lauderdale blog.

 Marjory Stoneman Douglas